max-talanov/1/AI_Neurotechnologies_bla_bla_bla_course/IM.md

 Functional and non functional requirements contains as well as "traditional" descriptions also the description of Ideal Final Result (IFR) in the following form:

-	The X element, without additional complications of the system preserving all the useful functions of the system does following:
+	The X element, without additional complications of the system preserving all the useful functions of the system DOES following:
 		[useful actions]
-	in [the context of the system] during [the context time].
+	IN [the context of the system]
+	DURING [the context time].

 ## Design